 Then the righteous will answer him and say, 'Lord, when did we see you hungry and feed you,or thirsty and give you a drink?
 When did we see you a stranger and welcome you, or naked and clothe you?
 When did we see you ill or in prison, and visit you?

 And the king will say to them in reply, 'Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me.'

 I challenge you to read the post Naked Love from momlifenow.com and not be able to relate these verses with motherhood.
-Now every time I start to feel overwhelmed or question why I had another child (during crying fits at 2 am who doesn't) I remember the above scripture and it helps me give him comfort and strength.
+Now every time I start to feel overwhelmed or question why I had another child, during crying fits at 2 am who doesn't, I remember the above scripture and it helps give me comfort and strength.

 Printable Mossy Basketweave Blanket Pattern

 Moss Stitch (even # of sts)